Karlijnvh/MultiplayerWithPhoton/README.md

 - **Game Manager**:
   - Spawns players at random points.
   - Tracks and displays player entry and exit events in real time.
+  - Now all players follow the **Master Client** (e.g., transitioning levels, leaving the room, etc.).

 ### 📋 UI Systems
-- **UI Manager**:
+- **Menu UI Manager**:
-  - Allows players to set their names and room names.
+  - Allows players to set their names.
-  - Facilitates room joining and creation via buttons.
+  - Facilitates room creation, joining, and player management.
+  - Displays the list of available rooms in the current lobby.
 - **Game UI Manager**:
   - Displays real-time gameplay events through a logging system (e.g., player spawn notifications, kill events).
-  - Includes a live leaderboard showing scores during gameplay.
+- **Deathmatch UI**:
+  - Includes **room list UI** for selecting and joining available matches.
+  - Shows **player list** within a room.
+- **Player List & Ready System**:
-  - Displays a summary leaderboard when the game ends.
+  - Players in a room can see the **player list**.
+  - A **fully synchronized** ready system ensures that the level loads when all players are ready.

 ### 🔫 Weapon Systems
 - **Weapon Manager**: